An Environmentally Sound Solution to Stormwater Runoff

 Using native plants in your gardening is not only beautiful, but functional.

-The following is a list of native plants that you can plant in the Northeast and Middle Atlantic States that will help build a beautiful garden, as well as attracting butterflies, birds and other wildlife.
+The following is a list of native species that you can plant in the Northeast and Middle Atlantic States that will help build a beautiful garden, as well as attracting butterflies, birds and other wildlife.
 Be sure to consider the amount of sun or shade available for these plants before you plant them.

 Wildflowers, Ferns, Grasses and Sedges: